pushpabrol/Guardian-SwiftUI-Sample/README.md

 # GuardianAppSwiftUI

 GuardianAppSwiftUI is a Swift app that utilizes SwiftUI and integrates with the Guardian authentication service using the Auth0 Guardian SDK.
-The app allows users to receive and handle Guardian authentication notifications, enroll using QR codes, view enrolled devices, and authenticate using biometric authentication.
+The app allows users to receive and handle Guardian authentication notifications, enroll using QR codes, view enrollments, and authenticate using biometric authentication.

 ## Prerequisites